oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Response {#status-list-response}

-In the successful response, the Status List Provider MUST use the following content-type:
+In the successful response, the Status Provider MUST use the following content-type:

-- "application/statuslist+jwt" for Status List in JWT format
+- "application/statuslist+jwt" for Status List Token in JWT format
-- "application/statuslist+cwt" for Status List in CWT format
+- "application/statuslist+cwt" for Status List Token in CWT format

 In the case of "application/statuslist+jwt", the response MUST be of type JWT and follow the rules of [](#status-list-token-jwt).
 In the case of "application/statuslist+cwt", the response MUST be of type CWT and follow the rules of [](#status-list-token-cwt).